cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimTags.rst

 .. java:field:: public static final int HOST_FAILURE
    :outertype: CloudSimTags

    Defines the tag that represents a request to generate a host failure.
-If the failure will be actually injected is defined by a fault injection object.

 ICMP_PKT_RETURN
 ^^^^^^^^^^^^^^^